James D. Burns

-In March 1900, Burns purchased the Detroit Tigers in conjunction with George Stallings for $12,000.
+On March 6, 1900, Burns purchased the Detroit Tigers in conjunction with George Stallings for $12,000.
 He led the team to major league status in 1901 as an inaugural member of the American League and served as the team's president.
 The team played its home games at Bennett Park except on Sundays, when Detroit's blue laws forbade the team from playing there; Burns Park in Springwells served as the Tigers' Sunday home ball park.
 The 1901 Tigers had a 74–61 win–loss record.
 Burns sold his interest in the team to Samuel F. Angus in 1902 for $20,000.

 In April 1905, Burns was elected as the sheriff of Wayne County, Michigan.
 He was re-elected in November 1906.
 He was also a member of the Democratic Party and served as a delegate to the Democratic National Conventions in 1908, 1912 and 1916.

 After his term as sheriff expired, Burns went into the hotel business, constructing the Burns Hotel on Cadillac Square in 1905.
 (The hotel was torn down in 1927.)
 He subsequently sold his interest in the Burns Hotel and purchased the Ste.
 Claire Hotel, a 140-room hotel that was the first "fireproof" hotel in downtown Detroit.
 He also started the "Burns and Campbell" bar on Michigan Avenue in Detroit and later owned the "Metropole Restaurant and Grill" on Griswold Street.

 Burns was a member of the Benevolent and Protective Order of Elks and Loyal Order of Moose.
 He died in 1928 at Grace Hospital, Detroit.

 Burns died in January 1928 at age 62 at Grace Hospital in Detroit.